Birds, Butterflies & Dragons

 June is a terrific time to find butterflies and dragonflies here and David can proudly boast that on his previous tours he has got several participants ‘hooked’ who had never previously thought to look at them!

-Summer temperatures in this part of eastern Europe typically oscillate around 25-30C (77-86F), but could exceptionally reach highs of 35C (95F).
+Summer temperatures in this part of eastern Europe typically oscillate around 25-30C (77-86F) but exceptionally can reach highs of 35C (95F).
 Short periods of summer rain (sometimes heavy) are not unusual.
-It is rarely windy here in summer and the weather forecast is generally reliable, helping our daily plans.
+It is rarely windy in summer and the weather forecast is generally reasonably reliable, helping in organising our daily plans.